JDOsborne1/db_to_d2/readme.md

 ### Virtual Links

 Sometimes you may want to show a relationship between two tables which is not recorded in the database schema.
 This is supported by the application, and can be done by adding the virtual links into a .json file and pointing the application at it's path using the variable `VIRTUAL_LINKS_PATH`.
 An example of this can be found in `example_virtual_links.json` in the `cmd/` directory.
+Both relative and absolute paths are supported.

 This feature can be of use when you have either a not very well formed database, where the logical links aren't captured in the structure (for one reason or another, many legitimate).
 It can also be of use when you have a database which is in the process of being refactored to support some microservices, and you still have multiple services writing to the same database.